ignasiialemany/diffusion-models/INSTALL.md

 conda install numpy scipy matplotlib
 ```

-Optionally, one can install `IPython` and `Jupyter` for interactive use.
+Optionally, one can install `IPython` and/or `Jupyter` for interactive use.

 ```bash
 conda install ipython jupyter